 As the cold season beckons, the coffee plantations are susceptible to attacks by coffee leaf rust, Coffee Berry Disease (CBD), thrips among others.
 But with the availability of an agronomist, the farmers are getting first-hand advice on the right chemicals to apply to mitigate infestation of these pests and diseases.

 According to Mr. Karoki Waiganjo, the chairman of the factory, they are glad and keen to partner with us.
-Besides offering higher pay for their produce, we will also offer financial intervention to ensure they produce quality coffee.
+Trabocca will offer support to ensure they produce quality coffee.
 “This will help us evade the jaws of auctioneers.
 Trabocca will provide finances in case we have a constraint where payments will be done at a later agreeable date,” noted Mr. Waiganjo.

 As the factory manager, Mr. Ndirangu said he will ensure they maintain the right processing stages by adhering to the right methods of drying coffee.
 “We aim at ensuring that while processing, we do not tamper with quality produced by the farmers,” he added noting that they intend to improve the soaking standards and they are willing to employ any intervention that will improve the processing standards.